rosfandy/rosfandy/README.md

 ## 👨‍🦰 About me

 Hi !✋ My name is Bagus Ridho Rosfandy.
 I'm currently a college student at IT Major.
-I Love to write a code especially for Software Engineer and Software Develope.
+I Love to write a code especially for Software Engineer and Developing software.
 This is my Portfolio Page, hopely you can enjoy it !.

 ## ✉️ Contact